mohamedsobhyibrahim/Food_Recipes_using_MVVM_Retrofit_LiveData_NetworkSecurity_Pagination/README.md

 <h1><a href='https://codingwithmitch.com/courses/rest-api-mvvm-retrofit2/' target='_blank'>REST API with MVVM and Retrofit2</a></h1>
-<h3><a href='https://codingwithmitch.com/courses/rest-api-mvvm-retrofit2/demo/' target='_blank'>Watch the app demo</a>.</h3>

 <br>
-In this course you'll learn how to interact with a REST API from <a href="Food2Fork.com" target="_blank" rel="nofollow">Food2Fork.com</a>.
+In this Aoo you'll show how to interact with a REST API from heroku server .
 The app will retrieve information from the website and display it in various view types.
 <br><br>
 <strong>Here's the specifics of what you will see in the course:</strong>
 <br><br>